MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 10. You should see the trigger phrase and what the bot reply will be. **Click Add to topics.**

 11. The suggested topic should be added to your topics.
-Select all the suggested topics and click **Add to topics** (you can select all by using the icon to the left of the Name column).
+Select all the suggested topics and click **Add to topics**

+    > You can select all topics by using the icon to the left of the Name column.
 If you receive an error message, please try again.

 12. Once the Suggested topics have been added, select the **Existing** tab.
 You should see the new topics with their status set to Off.